Radio-based Multi-Robot Odometry and Relative Localization: Problem formulation

 \subsection{Relative transform estimation}

 Suppose a heterogeneous team of two robots equipped with UWB transceivers moving in proximity, each of them describing a trajectory in their own local reference frame.
-The UAV (robot 1) is equipped with two tags, and the UGV (robot 2) is equipped with four anchors - see Figure \ref{fig:uwb_formulation}.
+The UAV (robot 1) is equipped with two tags, and the UGV (robot 2) is equipped with four anchors, in a configuration that maximizes the distance between the transceivers and clearance (see Figure \ref{fig:uwb_formulation}).

 Let $\mathbf{^{B_{1}}\tilde{p}_{ti}}, i \in\{1,2\}$ be the known homogeneous coordinates of the UWB tag $i$ in the body frame of robot 1, and $\mathbf{^{B_{2}}\tilde{p}_{aj}}, j \in \{1:4\}$ the known homogeneous coordinates of the UWB anchor $j$ in the body frame of robot 2, and let $\mathbf{^{O_{1}}p_{1}}$ and $\mathbf{^{O_{2}}p_{2}}$ be the positions of robots 1 and 2 in their own local odometry frames, respectively.
 Consequently, the coordinates of tag $i$ in the odometry frame of robot 1, $\mathbf{^{O_{1}}\tilde{p}_{ti}}$, and the coordinates of anchor $j$ in the odometry frame of robot 2, $\mathbf{^{O_{2}}\tilde{p}_{aj}}$, are known.